aaronshaver/driver-destination-optimizer/README.md

 something like have an Entity base class and inherit from that, but it feels over-engineered.
 I try to follow "Rule of three" when refactoring and there just isn't enough benefit in this case IMO.
+* Stuff like 1.5 for even + vowels suitability should probably be configurable in a settings file, but I wasn't sure the exercise called for that level of customization so I kept it simple
+* I tried to use static classes and methods where possible to reduce the amount of `object = Object(); object.doStuff()` repetitive fluff